 Refugee children at a swimming lesson on the island of Lesbos on June 12, 2016.
 Photo: Fahrinisa Oswald

-The Global Migration Program offers several reporting fellows the opportunity to pursue stories on gender and migration, focusing on U.S. immigration law, border politics, international refugee policy, and more.
-The project is under the direction of Sarah Stillman, a writer for the New Yorker, who was just awarded a MacArthur Fellowship.
+The Global Migration Project offers reporting opportunities on gender and migration, focusing on U.S. immigration law, border politics, international refugee policy, and more.
+The project is under the direction of Sarah Stillman, a staff writer for the New Yorker, and a MacArthur Fellow.

-Last spring, 16 reporting fellows in the program pursued 32 stories about women, girls and migration, particularly on under-reported issues in the public interest.
-Teams of postgraduate fellows reported on refugee issues in Europe, the Middle East, Central America and the United States.
+Teams of postgraduate fellows have reported on immigration and refugee issues in Europe, the Middle East, Central America and the United States.

 The Teacher Project

-The Teacher Project is an ambitious journalistic effort to report on issues of equity and access in American education, with a focus on teacher voices and perspectives.
-Three reporting fellows, all recent alums of the Journalism School, work under the supervision of veteran education journalist Sarah Carr.
-Each year, the School hires a new round of fellows to report on underreported education trends, including a 2016 Slate magazine series on race and diversity in American classrooms.
-The Project aims to explore important and complicated policy shifts through the eyes of those most affected: teachers and families.
-It has partnered with Slate Magazine on its Schooled blog, and numerous other outlets.
-Three of its reporters have been honored with national awards from the Education Writers Association.
+The Teacher Project is an ambitious journalistic effort to report on issues of equity and access in American education, with a focus on teacher and student voices and perspectives.
+Reporting fellows, all recent alums of the Journalism School, work under the supervision of veteran education journalist Sarah Carr to cover underreported education trends.

 Energy and Environmental Reporting Project